ExFace/Core/Docs/Tutorials/BookClub_walkthrough/07_CRUD_UIs_for_complex_objects.md

 Attribute aliases with relations (like `owner__LABEL` or `owner__user__USERNAME`) are called relation paths.
 Relation paths can be followed in both directions!
 The workbench will automatically determine where the foreign keys of the relations are located.
 This means, you can also use `book__title` as an attribute_alias of the object `member`, which would resolve to "titles of all books of the member".
 Read more about relation paths [here](../../Creating_UIs/UXON/aliases.md).
 We will come back to this in later chapters too!

-Now `Save` the page, select it and press `Open page` to see it in action.
+Now `Save` the page, select it and press the button `Open page` to see it in action.

 Note how the workbench created a relation-select filter for the owner automatically: click it and press space to list available values, start typing to get suggestions or press the icon on the right to open a selection widget.
 The workbench tries to find the best suitable widget for every constellation in the metamodel - you don't need to specify widget types explicitly in most cases.
 You can, however, override the widget if needed.
 We will use this feature to add autosuggests to authors and series [later on](08_Using_custom_widgets_and_data_types_in_the_model.md).

-If you catalogue page does not work, here is the full UXON to copy/paste (just call the node-menu of the root node in the UXON editor and select `Edit > Paste`):
+If your catalogue page does not work, here is the full UXON to copy/paste (just call the node-menu of the root node in the UXON editor and select `Edit > Paste`):

 ```
 {